 Students planning to fund their studies through a student loan should apply online to their province two months before the start of the school term to ensure payment by the term tuition and fee payment deadline.
-Students who wish to apply for a full time and part time student loan must apply to the student loan agency in their province of permanent residence.
+Students who wish to apply for a full time or part time student loan must apply to the student loan agency in their province of permanent residence.
 The University will deduct fees and charges from the loan at the time of disbursement.
 The late fees and interest charges policy apply if the loan is negotiated after the last day to pay fees for the Fall or Winter term.
+More student loan information can be found online at www.ukings.ca/finanaces/ financial-aid/student-loans